 Beginning the BSTP

 As a new student in the Biomedical Sciences Training, you will do lab rotations with research faculty to help you choose a research mentor and the PhD program that fits you best.
 You’ll complete a minimum of three rotations of 4-6 weeks.
 During each research rotation, you'll spend at least 20 hours per week in the lab, acquiring new techniques, learning about the lab's research areas, and interacting with the other members of the lab.
 You'll also attend journal clubs, research seminars, and lab meetings.
 This allows you to find the research and environment that best suits your interests.
 Most PhD students begin in July so they can complete a research rotation before classes begin.

 In the fall of the first year, most BSTP students take the Coordinated Curriculum in Cell and Molecular Biology (C3MB).
-Students with strong quantitative skills in physics or math but limited biology exposure may be take Cell Physiology courses instead (including PHOL 432, PHOL 456).
+Students with strong quantitative skills in physics or math but limited biology exposure may take Cell Physiology courses instead (including PHOL 432, PHOL 456).

 2) How do I budget my time in the first semester?

 The first semester is intense, because you'll be taking courses, doing research rotations, and choosing an advisor.
 We give you lots of support to help you through the process.
 You'll have a faculty advisor who is a director of one of our graduate programs.
 You'll also build a network of first year students and get to know senior students through the BGSO and MGSO.

 3) How do I choose a thesis advisor?